Prag8855/aab/content/guides/german-health-insurance.md

 ## Your options

 Use my German health insurance calculator to see your options.
-Feather's [health insurance recommendation tool](/out/feather-calc) is also really good.
+Feather's [health insurance recommendation tool](/out/feather-calc) is also good.

 {% include '_blocks/healthInsuranceCalculator.html' %}